serverless/serverless/docs/deprecations.md

 Deprecation code: `AWS_HTTP_API_USE_PROVIDER_TAGS`

-Starting with v3.0.0, `provider.tags` will be applied to Http Api Gateway by default Set `provider.httpApi.useProviderTags` to `true` to adapt to the new behavior now.
+Starting with v3.0.0, `provider.tags` will be applied to HTTP API Gateway stages by default Set `provider.httpApi.useProviderTags` to `true` to adapt to the new behavior now.

 <a name="MISSING_COMMANDS_OR_OPTIONS_AT_CONSTRUCTION"><div>&nbsp;</div></a>